gleblebedev/Urho3DMaterialGraphEditor/docs/nodes/all.md

 # all

-Returns true if all elements of x are true and false otherwise.
+all returns true if all elements of x are true and false otherwise.

 It is functionally equivalent to:

 ```
     bool all(bvec x)       // bvec can be bvec2, bvec3 or bvec4